Need help with your Discussion

 Parole Evidence Rule

 Generally, the parole evidence rule hinders one from introducing evidence of prior agreement or negotiation that modifies, contradicts, or varies with the terms of the written contract since the contract is supposed to be a final and complete expression of the agreement of the parties (JUDICIAL EDUCATION CENTER, 2018).
-A merger clause tends to strengthen the written presumption in the document stating that it is final and complete as per the parties’ agreement.
-Hence, even if it happens that the parties had an additional agreement that does not appear in or contradicts the original contract, the court will not enforce the different or additional terms.
+A merger clause strengthens the written presumption in the document stating that it is final and complete as per the parties’ agreement.
+Hence, even if the parties had an additional agreement that does not appear in or contradicts the original contract, the court will not enforce the different or additional terms.

-Suppose the boss fails to pay the employees’ salaries on the agreed date on the contract that was signed and executed by both the employees and the employer and the employees decide to take the employer to court for failing to pay them as agreed and ask for additional bonuses for the delay.
+Suppose the boss fails to pay the employees’ salaries on the agreed date on the contract signed and executed by both the employees and the employer.
+The employees take the employer to court for failing to pay them as agreed and ask for additional bonuses for the delay.
 In that case, the court will likely grant employees the salaries stipulated in the contract since the agreement doesn’t mention any bonuses in case of delays.
 Any evidence of penalty on delays is parole evidence, and the court will have to enforce only the precise contract terms.
 A strategy for the above legal issue is to have subsequent contract modification.

 Good Faith versus Reasonable

-In law of contract, the implied agreement of fair dealing and good faith is an overall assumption that the contractual parties will deal with one another fairly, honestly, and in good faith in order to avoid the destruction of the parties’ rights of receiving the contract’s benefits.
-Reasonableness, on the other hand, is an objective aspect that brings out a question as to how a reasonable person would have acted in a certain circumstance.
+In the law of contract, the implied agreement of fair dealing and good faith is an overall assumption that the contractual parties will deal with one another fairly, honestly, and in good faith to avoid destroying the parties’ rights to receive the contract’s benefits.
+Reasonableness, on the other hand, is an objective aspect that raises the question of how a reasonable person would have acted in a certain circumstance.
 In the workplace, an employment contract contains an unspoken agreement of fair dealing and good faith.
 It means that both the employer and the employee owe a duty to each other to deal fairly with one another and act in good faith.
 On the other hand, the legal meaning of being reasonable is not straightforward, and the appropriate way is to judge it according to how other people would have reacted in the same situation.

 Conclusion